0glabs/0g-doc/docs/intro.md

 The 0G operating system has 4 key components:
 - **0G Storage**: A decentralized storage network optimized for massive data loads.
 - **0G DA**: An infinitely scalable and programmable data availability layer designed for high-performance chains.
-- **0G Serving**: A versatile framework for any serving needs, such as fast data retrieval, AI inference, and model training.
+- **0G Compute Network**: A versatile framework for any serving needs, such as fast data retrieval, AI inference, and model training.
 - **0G Chain**: The fastest, most modular blockchain, making on-chain gaming and AI a reality.

 <details>